 Shepherds & Sheep’s Herd Mentality

 We again met the shepherd and saw his sheep walking cautiously on the edge of the lake.
 He told us that he has come all the way from Kangra Valley to feed his sheep.
 Imagine walking hundreds of kilometers in the Himalayas with 200 odd sheep, just to feed them.
 It is probably a part of Shepherd’s routine.
 To roam around in Lahaul & Spiti valley during monsoon months, their way to travel around the Himalayas.
 Till I met this shepherd, I had never thought they would travel such big distances with their sheep.

 Many stories of shepherds from around the world started coming alive in my mind later that evening.
 I also saw the sheep follow the lead sheep and suddenly the phrase Herd Mentality was there for me to see with my own eyes.
-In Hindi they call it Bhed Chaal – walk like a sheep, the meaning is same as herd mentality.
-It was a sight to see the see hundreds of sheep follows each other in unison.
+In Hindi they call it Bhed Chaal – walk like a sheep, the meaning is the same as herd mentality.
+It was a sight to see the see hundreds of sheep follow each other in unison.
 Without questioning, without applying their mind but happy and peaceful just following the leader.

 Energy for Chandratal Trek